 3. Gather Each Piece Separately From The Box.

-This process is very tedius and straight forward.
+This process is very tedious and straightforward.
 Simply take each individual piece out of the box, leaving the dust in the box.
 Once the last piece is out of the box it's time to dump that pesky puzzle dust out of the box and into the trash.

 4. Use A Mesh Laundry Bag.

-Mesh laundry back have pours that will easily allow puzzle dust to pass through, without losing puzzle pieces.
+Mesh laundry back has pours that will easily allow puzzle dust to pass through, without losing puzzle pieces.

 5. Use The World's Smallest Dust Buster.

 I've found the most adorable and functional dust buster that will suck the dust up from the bottom of the box without sucking the puzzle pieces up.
-This dust buster is inexpensive, plugs into a USB or a charging adaptor.
-Here is the affiliate link to the product that has saved not only my puzzles from dust, but has cleaned the countertops of crumbs.
+This dust buster is inexpensive and plugs into a USB or a charging adaptor.
+Here is the affiliate link to the product that has saved not only my puzzles from dust but has cleaned the countertops of crumbs.
 WORLD'S SMALLEST DUST BUSTER.

 6. Buy Puzzles That Don't Have Dust.